w-kuipers/alphadb/README.md

 ## Still in alpha stage

 Yes, it's ironic.
 But this package is still in the alpha stage.
-The only tested functionality is to create/modifying tables and inserting default data.
-Deleting tables is the next thing on the agenda!
+Breaking changes should be expected.

 <details>
   <summary>Table of Contents</summary>